KuroShinigami318/CrossplatformPracticeWithCmake/readme.md

+# PLEASE DONT PUSH DIRECTLY TO MASTER
-# Run gen_prj first then build by visual studio or by build.bat (if you don't have visual studio)
+### Run gen_prj first then build by visual studio or by build.bat (if you don't have visual studio)